panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 ## 5. *instanceof* and the prototype chain

-`instanceof` is the operator that let's you determine the constructor of an object.
+`instanceof` is the operator that checks the constructor of an object.

 For example the constructor of any plain object in JavaScript is `Object`: